pylint-dev/pylint/doc/user_guide/checkers/features.rst

 Verbatim name of the checker is ``logging``.

+You can find the options of this checker here: :ref:`logging-options`

 Logging checker Messages
 ^^^^^^^^^^^^^^^^^^^^^^^^
 :logging-format-truncated (E1201): *Logging format string ends in middle of conversion specifier*